AnaGheorghe/Tema1-Android/README.md

 A 4 activity Android app that presents a list of Marvel and DC heores.

 The activities have the following functionality:

--Activity 1 -> Presents the List
+Activity 1 -> Presents the List

--Activity 2 -> Gives simple details including image and some text -Activity 3 -> Givse all / more text details
+Activity 2 -> Gives simple details including image and some text

+Activity 3 -> Gives all / more text details

--Activity 4 -> Presents some web information.
+Activity 4 -> Presents some web information.

 The app has the following elements:
 1)	Some user classes to deal with Data.